 Every market in Istanbul has its own unique set of things that you can buy.
 However, there are certain items that are available in markets throughout the city.
 Here’s a list for anybody who wants to shop the best of Istanbul.

 As a visitor to the popular markets in Istanbul, you most certainly should know about the items that are most popular.
 I’m writing about them below along with their average price (in Turkish Lira – TL) over different seasons.

 Ask chai stands for love tea.
 It’s a mixture of pomegranate flower, hibiscus, carnation, lemon granules, dried orange and apple chunks, rosebuds, rose hips and cinnamon.
 It smells so fruity and flowery that you just cannot resist buying it.

 It contains all types of tea that you might want to buy individually.
 Hence love tea is a one stop solution that will save you a lot of time in trying and testing other varieties.
 I highly recommend you buying this.

 You can buy this from any shop inside the dome or covered area at Spice Bazaar.

 Ottoman Spice (around 30 TL per Kg)

-It can be used to add flavor to anything be it rice, pulses, omelets, meat, sea food, soups, pizza, vegetable or pasta.
+It can be used to add flavor to anything be it rice, pulses, omelets, meat, seafood, soups, pizza, vegetable or pasta.
 This reddish-brown spice gives a kick to everything you put it into.
-Some of the ingredients it is made up of are sumac, pepper, cumin seeds, salt, oregano and red chili flakes.
+Some of the ingredients it is made up of are sumac, pepper, cumin seeds, salt, oregano and red chilli flakes.

 Turkish Lokum (around 60 TL per Kg)